 A more sustainable solution includes physical therapy and exercises to help strengthen muscles around the injured area.
 This will help relieve stress on the joints.

-In very rare cases (and as a last resort), surgery may be recommended to drain the inflamed bursa.
+Surgery may be recommended in very rare cases (and as a last resort) to drain the inflamed bursa.

 Bursitis Home Remedies